Alps of Austria and Italy

 Detailed maps show the tiniest of roads leading to the grandest of alpine perches.
 The mountains surrounding Hall and Innsbruck are a nature lover's wonderland offering countless mountain lifts, huts and a lifetime of trails.

-Whether you are car hiking, biking, rock or parasailing these Alps demand only as much exercise as you feel giving.
+Whether you are car hiking, biking, rock climbing, or parasailing, these Alps demand only as much exercise as you feel like giving.

 Today, happy hikers can sample wild mushroom soup for lunch, and milk doesn't get any fresher.